Neurodiversity Resources

 Strength-Based Strategies & Approaches

 I work with all of my clients through a strength-based lens, regardless of age.
 Every person has a unique combination of strengths and weaknesses, and the key is to acknowledge and lead with those strengths first.
-This is the key to appropriately supporting challenges, while also building confidence and ushering in you or your child’s greatest potential.
+This is the key to appropriately supporting challenges, while also building confidence and ushering in you and your child’s greatest potential.

 TESTIMONIALS: